2021 Best Homeland Security, Law Enforcement & Firefighting Colleges for Non-Traditional Students in Washington

 The #3 spot in this year's ranking belongs to Seattle University.
 Seattle U is a moderately-sized private not-for-profit school located in the city of Seattle.
 Seattle U did well in our major quality rankings, too.
 It placed #1 on our Best Colleges for Homeland Security, Law Enforcement & Firefighting in Washington list.

-The school has a low student loan default rate of 0.5%.
-Approximately 2,609 students take at least one class online at Seattle U. 1,465 of Seattle U students are attending part time.
+The student loan default rate at Seattle U is lower than is typical, just 0.5% of students default in three years.
+Approximately 2,609 students take at least one class online at Seattle U. 1,465 students are part time.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.